Abstract

 Likely Outcome Without Professional Treatment

-Table 1 also delineates the distribution of outcomes selected by LLMs, mental health professional groups, and the general public for a vignette describing an individual with schizophrenia who did not receive professional treatment.
+also delineates the distribution of outcomes selected by LLMs, mental health professional groups, and the general public for a vignette describing an individual with schizophrenia who did not receive professional treatment.
 All groups indicated that without treatment, the person with schizophrenia would show no improvement or would get worse.
 ANOVA analysis revealed a significant difference in the selected outcomes across the 8 groups (F8,2601=4.07; P<.001).
 Post hoc analysis yielded the following insights.
 (1) The ChatGPT-4, Claude, and Bard models offered a distinctively pessimistic prognosis, significantly differing from the outcomes chosen by mental health nurses (P=.04), clinical psychologists (P=.02), and the general public (P=.11) but not significantly different from the outcomes selected by ChatGPT-3.5, psychiatrists, and GPs (all P>.05).
 Direct comparison between ChatGPT-4, Claude, and Bard yielded no significant differences in prognosis (all P>.05).
-(2) No significant difference was observed between ChatGPT-3.5, the professional groups, and the general public (all P>.05; Figure 1 and Table 2).
+(2) No significant difference was observed between ChatGPT-3.5, the professional groups, and the general public (all P>.05; and ).

 Long-Term Outcomes

-Figure 2 illustrates the LLMs’ output concerning positive and negative long-term outcomes.
+illustrates the LLMs’ output concerning positive and negative long-term outcomes.
 ANOVA analysis revealed a significant difference in the negative outcomes selected across the 4 LLMs groups (F3,76=18.32; P<.001).
 ChatGPT-4 and Claude indicated a significantly higher likelihood of negative long-term outcomes for patients after professional treatment than Bard and ChatGPT-3.5 (ChatGPT-4 vs Bard: P=.004; ChatGPT-4 vs ChatGPT-3.5: P<.001; Claude vs Bard: P=.003; Claude vs ChatGPT-3.5: P<.001).
 In addition, Bard was significantly more pessimistic and indicated a higher likelihood of negative long-term outcomes than ChatGPT-3.5 (P=.001).
 ANOVA analysis revealed a significant difference in the positive outcomes selected by the 4 LLMs groups (F3,76=24.45; P<.001).
 ChatGPT-3.5 and Claude were significantly more pessimistic and indicated a lower likelihood of positive long-term outcomes for patients after treatment than Bard and ChatGPT-4 (ChatGPT-3.5 vs Bard: P<.001; ChatGPT-3.5 vs ChatGPT-4: P<.001; Claude vs Bard: P<.001; Claude vs ChatGPT-4: P<.001).
 No significant differences were found between ChatGPT-3.5 and Claude (P=.92) or between ChatGPT-4 and Bard (P=.51).

 Discrimination